Lucaa8/SpigotApi/examples/Items.md

 item.giveOrDrop(player, 128);
 item.giveOrDropWithoutNBT(player, 128);
 ```

+### ItemBuilder
+Because there is a lot of meta attributes, it would be annoying to create each item with a constructor.
+It's for this reason that an ItemBuilder has been created to build any item without the nood to give every attribute.
+See the [Example](#example) section to learn how to use it.

 ### Example
 Here a small example to teach you how to use the item builder and then the conversion to itemstack.